 PACK YOUR CARRY-ON BAG

-8. Bring a collapsible (or at least reusable) water bottle Fill it up after passing through security.
+9. Bring a collapsible (or at least reusable) water bottle Fill it up after passing through security.
 Drink sparingly if you’re sitting by the window.

-11. Bring a few antibacterial wet wipes Wipe down your tray table.
+12. Bring a few antibacterial wet wipes Wipe down your tray table.
 Wipe your hands after using the bathroom.

 YOUR CHECKED BAG

-14. Tie on a luggage tag or colourful ribbon Useful if you’re checking a standard black suitcase or backpack.
+15. Tie on a luggage tag or colourful ribbon Useful if you’re checking a standard black suitcase or backpack.

-16. Take a photo of your checked bag You can send it to the airline if it gets lost and it’ll be easier for them to find it or identify it.
+17. Take a photo of your checked bag You can send it to the airline if it gets lost and it’ll be easier for them to find it or identify it.

-ENJOYING YOUR FLIGHT
+ENJOY YOUR FLIGHT

-23. Bring your own headphones Watch a new movie, download a series from Netflix or listen to your favourite tunes, but don’t get caught having to pay for low-quality earbuds on the flight.
+24. Bring your own headphones Watch a new movie, download a series from Netflix or listen to your favourite tunes, but don’t get caught having to pay for low-quality earbuds on the flight.

-Here are a few more articles you may enjoy:
+A few more articles to enjoy: